-Locations: Pre and post-camp meetings held in Vancouver, Leader Training & CampOUT! held on Gambier Island (unceded Coast Salish land)
+Locations: Leadership Orientation and pre and post-camp meetings held in Vancouver, Leader Training & CampOUT! held on Gambier Island (unceded Squamish land)

 Renumeration: A $500.00 token of appreciation will be mailed out upon completion of the term